ArneCL/BlogPosts/java-web-manifest-mf.md

-title: Java: accessing MANIFEST.MF fields in web projects
+title: Java: Accessing MANIFEST.MF fields in web projects
 tags: java,java-manifest

 Let's say you have a MANIFEST.MF file of the form